 'SYSTEM', indicating that the server time zone is the same as the system time zone.

-As a string indicating an offset from UTC, such as
+As a string indicating an offset from UTC of the form

 As a named time zone, such as